Visit the institution website for COVID‑19 updates

 - GCSE English Language or Literature and Maths at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme or equivalent

-- Applicants are required to successfully demonstrate that they have completed 550 hours of theory through studying/reading and 325 hours of practice before they start the course using Accreditation of Prior Learning (APL) (Nursing and Midwifery Council [NMC] requirement).
+- Applicants are required to successfully demonstrate that they have completed 550 hours of theory through studying/reading and 325 hours of practice before they start the course using Recognition of Prior Learning (RPL) (Nursing and Midwifery Council [NMC] requirement).
 A broad range of experience can be used for this including observations and reading.
-Your experience and learning may have occurred outside a typical ‘practice’ area but is still applicable, for example you may have cared for a family member or a friend and as a result observed different aspects of nursing/care on an informal basis.
+Your experience and learning may have occurred outside a typical ‘practice’ area but is still applicable, for example you may have worked in a public facing professional role in which you will have demonstrated values relating to nursing.
 If you are successful at interview support will be provided on how to complete this document face-to-face, by phone or on-line

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum for IELTS is 6.5 overall with no element lower than 6.0, or equivalent will be considered acceptable.
 Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.

 If you hold any other qualifications which are not listed, please contact us before applying for this course.